LiamMohler/cse15l-lab-reports/labReportOne.md

 **Downloading VS Code**

 Downloading VS Code should be one of the first steps anyone should take.
 You can find the download [here](https://code.visualstudio.com/Download).
-Then simply follow the steps to download.
-Then open it and choose the theme that best suits you.
-It should look something like this.
+Then simply follow the steps to download, open, and choose the theme that best suits you.
+It should look something like this if done correctly.

 ![image](https://user-images.githubusercontent.com/81714985/212165777-2c294635-3eac-4dff-a2f4-a847bbd8e376.png)